Coronavirus digest: Danish abattoir closed over COVID-19 cluster | DW | 08.08.2020

 "For this reason, we are closing the abattoir for at least a week to try to break the chain of transmission among employees on site," Danish Crown said in a statement.

-The company, one of Denmark's biggest exporters and the largest pork product maker in Europe.
+The company, one of Denmark's biggest exporters, is the largest pork-product maker in Europe.
 Numerous slaughterhouses have been hit with the virus in recent months, especially in neighboring Germany.

 Here are the latest developments regarding the novel coronavirus around the world: